Do you have questions about physical therapy?

 Does insurance pay for physical therapy?

-Most insurance plans, including Medicare, workers compensation, and private insurers, pay for physical therapy medically necessary services.
+Most insurance plans, including Medicare, workers compensation, and private insurers, pay for medically necessary services.

 What are the pros and cons of PT?